bpoulliot/ollama-intel-arc/README.md

 ## Services
 1. Ollama
-   * Runs llama.cpp and Ollama with IPEX-LLM on your Linux computer with Intel GPU.
+   * Runs llama.cpp and Ollama with IPEX-LLM on your Linux computer with Intel Arc GPU.
-   * Built following the guidelines from [Intel](https://github.com/intel-analytics/ipex-llm/blob/main/docs/mddocs/Quickstart/llama_cpp_quickstart.md).
+   * Built following the guidelines from [Intel](https://github.com/intel/ipex-llm/blob/main/docs/mddocs/DockerGuides/README.md).
-   * Uses [Ubuntu 24.04 LTS](https://ubuntu.com/blog/tag/ubuntu-24-04-lts), Ubuntu's latest stable version, as a container.
+   * Uses the official [Intel ipex-llm docker image](https://hub.docker.com/r/intelanalytics/ipex-llm-inference-cpp-xpu) as the base container.
    * Uses the latest versions of required packages, prioritizing cutting-edge features over stability.
    * Exposes port `11434` for connecting other tools to your Ollama service.